CamilleBC/CamilleBC.github.io/_doc/android_tutorial/0.1/fragments/walkthrough.md

 		}
 		```

  3. We need to attach the actual callback to the button's onClickListener.
-A _View_ element in A
+A _View_ element in Android has a `setListener`
 	1. Attach the reference of the activity that implements the listener to the fragment.
 	2. Add the activity's callback to the button through [View.setOnClickListener]